madpsy/xpa125b_controller/README.md

 Note: When you use `setfreq` the system will translate this into a band automatically.
 The idea is it makes it a lot easier than having to do the translation yourself.

-# Valid HTTP GET paths:
+# Valid HTTP GET paths for the REST interface:

+This runs on port 80, same as the web interface.

 + /time (show controller NTP time)
 + /mode (show current mode)